-This tasty vegan kale salad with creamy orange-miso dressing is a delicious, healthy recipe.
-The salad dressing is perfectly balanced, with the salty miso and sweet orange juice complemented with creamy tahini!
+This tasty vegan kale salad with creamy orange-miso dressing is a delicious, nutritionally balanced recipe.
+The salad dressing features salty miso and sweet orange juice complemented with creamy tahini!
 It is extremely easy to make, so prepare a batch and enjoy all week long!

 Sign up for the Veg Out newsletter to get vegan recipes and nutrition content from a Registered Dietitian!